Custom Agents

 Strings passed to info() will be rendered as markdown.
 In addition to strings you can also pass arbitrary JSON serialisable objects to info().

-You can create arbitrary groupings of transcript activity using the Transcript step() context manager.
+You can create arbitrary groupings of transcript activity using the span() context manager.
 For example:

 ...